 Hollywood plastic surgery has nothing on bristlecone pines!

 Further along, the trail passes a fallen log.

-It looks just like the kind of log found on the side of a trail in a pine forest, not at all remarkable.
+It looks just like the kind of log found on the side of a trail in a pine forest,

 Young bristlecone pine

 This tree is over a thousand years old!